-They are keeping it maximum close to the buyers with their tone of voice through ecommerce website, mobile apps and social media platforms.
+They are keeping it maximum close to the buyers with their tone of voice through eCommerce websites, mobile apps, and social media platforms.
 They are quirky and bold.
-And that’s what attracts.
+And that’s what attracts the buyers.

 The company also appeals to Gen Z and Millenials by being socially conscious.
 For every purchased pair of glasses, they would donate one pair to a person in need.

-In this specific field, it is especially important to set a transparent direct to consumer communication.
+In this specific field, it is especially important to set a transparent direct-to-consumer communication.
 There is still research going on, and people are not yet ready to fully accept the product — simply because of the lack of knowledge or being misinformed.
-And the plant itself is still stigmatized.

 Kannaway D2C company was the first to address the United Nations & World Health Organization about CBD and in 2018 was the first direct sales company to offer CBD products to European markets.